arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 ArviZ allows labels to be sorted in two ways:

 - Using the arguments passed to ArviZ plotting functions
-- Sorting the underlying xarray Dataset
+- Sorting the underlying :class:`xarray.Dataset`

 The first option is more suitable for single time ordering whereas the second option is more suitable for sorting plots consistently.

 .. note::

   Both ways are limited.
-  Multidimensional variables can not be separated from each other.
+  Multidimensional variables can not be separated.
   For example, it is possible to sort ``theta, mu,`` or ``tau`` in any order, and within ``theta`` to sort the schools in any order, but it is not possible to sort half of the schools, then ``mu`` and ``tau`` and then the rest of the schools.